WillsterJohnson/mo2-skse-skyrim-se/guide.md

 ### Configure FireFox

-In FireFox, paste `aboute:config` in the address bar.
+In FireFox, paste `about:config` in the address bar.

 Once there, enter `network.protocol-handler.expose.nxm` in the search bar on the page.